 Can I Install a Light in My Paint Booth?

 Yes, providing it’s done by a qualified electrician.
-They understand and conform with all the codes associated with explosion proof lighting.
+They understand and conform to all the codes associated with explosion-proof lighting.

 Can I Mount LED Paint Booth Lights on the Wall?

 Yes, we have created many lighting plans for our spray paint booth customers.
 The fixtures are on the ceilings and walls.

 Do I Need Anything Else for an Installation?

 We supply the fixtures only.
 Are you are replacing an existing fixture?
 You might already have the proper conduit and junction boxes to install the new units.